gregfoss/UdacityVisualizationProject/readme.md

 show the number of deaths per year over time on a geoJson map of Minnesota.
 I wanted to show two things.
 The first was that there is a gentle increase in these incidences over time.
-The second was that the majority of the incidents are in the Twin-Cities metro area.
+The second was that the majority of the incidents are in the Twin-Cities metro area, which is comprised of Hennepin, Ramsey and Washington counties.
 I also included a table of the individuals that perished at the hands of the police.
 I wanted to tell the story of the individuals as well as the trend and clustering. </br> I did simple and obvious <i> search and